At a glance

 Alcohol affects various physiological functions and interferes with urine production, fluid regulation, and electrolyte balance, all of which are crucial for maintaining proper hydration.

-While it’s well known that drinking too much alcohol can lead to a hangover, even moderate alcohol consumption can lead to dehydration and electrolyte imbalance.
+While it’s well known that drinking too much alcohol can cause a hangover, even moderate alcohol consumption can lead to dehydration and electrolyte imbalance.

 Research published in Psychopharmacology found that alcohol suppresses the release of vasopressin, an antidiuretic hormone that regulates kidney function and urine production.